 He studied at the Athens Conservatory and he also took private classes with Dionyssios Lavrangas.
 While still a student, he started working towards the formation of a musical ensemble, and in 1896 he formed a mandolin quartet (2 mandolins, mandola, guitar) with his brother Konstantinos Lavdas, Georgios Psyllas and Vassileios Mitsou.

 Four years later he formed an ensemble made up of 20 musicians and gave his first concert in the “Parnassus” hall in Athens on May the 26th, 1900.
 Among the players was the writer and journalist Zaharias Papantoniou and his brother, the painter Athanassios Papantoniou.
 The success of this appearance led to the formal establishment of the “Athenian Mandolinata”, and by 1901 the Mandolinata had its own conservatory, teaching various instruments (mandolin, guitar, violin, cello, flute), vocal music and music theory.
 As the director of the “Athenian Mandolinata” orchestra, he conducted the orchestra in the interim Olympic Games of Athens (1906), for the king of Italy Vittorio Emmanuele (1907) and for Kaiser Wilhelm in Corfu’s “Achilleion” (1910).
-The orchestra started performing abroad, too, with appearances in Cairo and Alexandria (1907), Smyrna (1908), New York (1912).
-Another one of his brothers, Georgios Lavdas, also participated in the orchestra; he was a military officer who would later be lieutenant general and lead the second army division when Greece got involved in WWII, played in the orchestra, while Xenophon Lavdas, a mechanical engineer who had studied in Liverpool, tuned the pianos.
+The orchestra started performing abroad, too, with appearances in Cairo and Alexandria (1907), Smyrna (1908), New York (1912). Τwo more brothers participated: Georgios Lavdas, a military officer who would later be lieutenant general and lead the second army division when Greece got involved in WWII, played in the orchestra, while Xenophon Lavdas, a mechanical engineer who had studied in Liverpool, tuned the pianos.
 Prince Nicolas of Greece was honorary President of the Mandolinata.